AGaliciaMartinez/Final-Project-Computational-Physics/journal.md

 We wish to solve the Lindblad equation for the evolution of Carbon-13 near NV centres in diamond.
-This solver will constitute the main computational task of the project, which we will then apply to finding interesting results about the system in the form of plots that can be compared to recent literature in the field.
+This solver will constitute the main computational task of the project, which we will then apply to finding interesting results about systems in the form of plots that can be compared to recent literature in the field.

 We want to start by finding how a dynamical decoupling sequence of varying tau value (the